 by Kevin Shiramizu

-Kore is making a push to get their name back on bikes with decent parts for decent prices and that effort is appreciated in this time of astronomical price tags.
+Kore is making a push towards getting their name back on bikes with decent parts for decent prices and that effort is appreciated in this time of astronomical price tags.
 After riding their bars and stem last year, I was glad to see them coming out with more offerings.
-There’s a lot more to a wheelset than a stem so I hoped they had done their homework.
+There’s a lot more to a wheelset than a stem however, so I hoped they had done their homework with the Durox.

 On The Trail